sweetsmint/Composition_Java/README.md

 #### Tying up a few loose ends:

-You'll probably want to create a fresh `CHANGELOG.md` file for your proje
+You'll probably want to create a fresh `CHANGELOG.md` file for your project.
+I like following the style guide at <https://keepachangelog.com/> but feel free to use whichever style you prefer.

+Since this project is MIT